-When it comes to cloud computing services, AWS is the absolute king.
-But even in the sphere of beneficial saving plans that promote economical scaling, AWS is surely not lagging behind.
-With numerous other discount offers, the top most advantageous plans for cloud cost optimization include the AWS savings plan VS Reserved Instances.
-But, there are so many discrepancies in their usage and benefits that they both have been used interchangeably.
-To start with a fundamental understanding, they are compliments to each other and not substitutes.
-Of course, that is not all to solve all the chaos, so here is everything you have exploring about AWS Savings Plan & AWS Reserved Instances.
+When it comes to cloud computing services, AWS is the industry leader by a fair margin.
+Even in the sphere of beneficial discounts for their customers that promote economic scaling, AWS is doing its part as well.
+With numerous other discount offers, the top most advantageous plans for cloud cost optimization include the AWS savings plan and Reserved Instances.
+Despite the differences, they both have been used interchangeably very frequently.
+Thus, for a clear picture, this blog outlines the differences between the both.
 Let’s get started.

 What is the primary difference between AWS Reserved Instances and Savings Plan?